Update 24 September, 2021: The DAI’s COVID-19 protocol

-DAI’s Covid-19 protocol
+DAI’s general Covid protocol

-*If you have any, even mild symptoms associated with Covid-19 we unfortunately cannot allow you to join the DAI Week.
+6. Symptoms.
+If you have any, even mild symptoms associated with Covid-19 we unfortunately cannot allow you to join the DAI Week.
 Mild symptoms of coronavirus include: runny nose, sore throat, cough or fever.
 Sudden loss of smell or taste can also be a symptom of COVID-19.
 Please get tested as soon as possible and wait for the results before joining us.
-When tested negative you are welcome to join us in the flesh.
+When tested negative you are welcome to join us in flesh.

-*If you live in a household with someone, who has severe symptoms of Covid-19, or who has been tested positive for Covid-19 in the last 14 days, we unfortunately cannot allow you to join the DAI Week.
+7. Contact with someone positive for Covid: if you live in a household with someone, who has severe symptoms of Covid-19, or who has been tested positive for Covid-19 in the last 14 days, we unfortunately cannot allow you to join the DAI Week.
 If possible, please get tested, and wait for the results before joining us.
 When tested negative you are welcome to join us in the flesh.

 *The DAI is committed to accommodate individual students and tutors who are unable to join a DAI Week in-the-flesh due to above mentioned Covid-19 conditions, or due to specific Covid-19 quarantaine regulations and related travel restrictions, by providing and supporting online connectivity throughout the DAI Week.

 *DAI is committed to provide safe spaces for our DAI Week gatherings and to facilitate communal study, meals, accommodation and conviviality at locations where the protocol can be practiced.

 *During, as well as in between DAI Weeks Jacq van der Spek will be available to share any concerns relating to your health.
 She will also be the one to provide you with practical information in regard to the medical situation and facilities at all of our destinations.
 Within the team we have formed a CARE TEAM; its task is to look into urgent problems and difficulties, caused by or amplified by the Covid-19 crisis.